shradhashukla/ProjectTestVagrant/README.md

    Then method printPlaylist() just prints the user recent playlist which he's listening to.

    # Main
-   In this class RecentlyPlayedSongs we are extending this class which means we are inheriting from anaother class.
+   In this class RecentlyPlayedSongs we are extending this class which means we are inheriting from another class.It means the base class is inheriting attributes and methods from super/parent class.
+This concept is called as Inheritance in java.